 When the cold weather comes there are ways to keep yourself warmer without raising the thermostat.
-This guide contains frugal tips for keeping warm in the winter
+This page contains frugal tips for keeping warm in the winter

 Keeping warm in the winter can be tough if your heating costs are through the roof!
 If you live in a place where you have to pay for heating but can't afford the costs, here are a few things you can do!

 - Instead of turning on the heat in the entire house, place a space heater in the area where you'll be hanging out.

 - Take a hot bath or shower, this keeps me warm for a few hours!

 - Put on thick socks and put something on your head if you can.
 Get under blankets!

 - Get those window kits.
 These are kits that contain plastic type sheets which you can easily cover your windows with.
 If you have old windows, these are great because it prevents drafts.
 Those kits also come with tape that helps seal doors as well.
 Makes a huge difference!

 - Make hot ginger tea using fresh ginger (1 Tbsp. per 4 cups).
 Sweeten with honey or agave nectar.
 Ginger is great for circulation!

 Like a lot of people, I use a small electric heater in the bathroom during the winter.
 And for convenience, I keep my body lotion on the side of the tub.
 I have found that when I get out of the shower, the lotion is warmed, goes on so smoothly, and feels so good!
 Just thought I would share this for all of you who live in a colder area.

 I have several things I do to keep myself and my pets warm in the winter without getting heating bills through the roof!